 RIT is dedicated to providing superior career preparation for students with hearing loss.
 This has attracted excellent faculty to RIT and has led to the development of academic programs that combine outstanding teaching, a strong foundation in the liberal arts and sciences, modern classroom and research facilities, and work experience gained through the university's cooperative education program.
 RIT is consistently ranked among top universities in U.S. News & World Report: America's Best Colleges.

 RIT/NTID offers a range of programs to match your interests and abilities.
 If you want to collect additional information about careers and majors before deciding on an associate degree program of study, you may choose one of our career exploration/decision options.
-Or if you are interested in learning more about careers and majors before deciding on a bachelor's degree program of study, you may choose the University Exploration program option.
+Or if you are interested in learning more about careers and majors before deciding on a bachelor's degree program of study, you may explore undecided programs through RIT’s eight colleges and the School of Individualized Study.

 If you take courses at NTID, faculty members will communicate directly with you using a variety of strategies, which may include sign language with voice, sign language without voice, spoken language (FM systems are available), fingerspelling, printed/visual aides, web-based instructional materials and individual tutoring.